 Console Wars concerned Nintendo’s rise to the top of the Console Market, and then her challenge by Sega.
 At Sega’s best she controlled half of the home console market.
 Oculus headed off that possibility early on.
 What Tim Kalinske (head of Sega America) was to Nintendo, Michael Abrash (head of Valve’s VR effort) was to Oculus — a formidable potential competitor.
 So three days after Facebook acquired Valve, Facebook hired Michael Abrash, and thus (for one man’s generous compensation package) ended a potential competitor.

-The History of the Future is an enjoyable and fast-paced read about a contemporary corporate history.
+The History of the Future is an enjoyable and fast-paced read about contemporary corporate history.
 It’s a worthy follow-up to Console Wars.
 I read The History of the Future in the Audible edition.
-An hour long interview with the author on Triangulation is also available.
+An hour-long interview with the author on Triangulation is also available.